Anyone who has worked in content marketing knows how important, and difficult, it is to get your content posted on third-party websites.

 Make a list of the companies, blogs, and outlets where you want to pitch.
 Now go through your connections, such as those you know on LinkedIn.
 Who do you know who could make an introduction?
 Can they connect you to someone more junior in the company, who can then point you in the right direction (or make another connection on your behalf)?

 If you don’t have an “in,” don’t let it dissuade you.
 Collect as much information about your desired point of contact as possible—their name, their position, previous works they’ve written or published, what school they attended.
 You may be able to leverage this information in your pitch to create a connection—or at least a sense, on your contact’s part, that you’ve done your homework and aren’t just reaching out blindly.

 Everyone dreads the email subject line.
 But the truth is that the success of your pitch depends heavily on how interesting and clickable your subject line is.

-According to Convince & Convert, 35% of email recipients choose to open an email based on the subject line alone.
+According to a study, 35% of email recipients choose to open an email based on the subject line alone.
 That means a poorly written subject line will almost immediately render your pitch useless, as many readers will send it directly to the trash (or worse, spam folder).

 How can you write better subject lines?
 There are lots of good tips out there, but some of the best include:

 - Keep it short: As with all writing, shorter is better.
 This is doubly true for email subject lines, since 77% of emails are opened on mobile, where the visible subject line is even shorter than on desktop.